FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Booklet.md

   1 turn after the Shadow Pokemon's first turn, the Pokemon must roll a Disadvantage Test with success between 3-6; if it fails the Test, the Pokemon must flip a coin, with Head causing it to suffer the Hyper Condition which causes it to ignore Trainer commands and has a chance for it to lash out against its Trainer, whilst Tails causes it to suffer the Reverse Condition where it ignores its trainer and every turn it injures itself with Recoil Damage.
 - Only Anthropomorphic or Furryfied Pokemon are capable of naturally opening and throwing Pokeballs on their own with the understanding to release Pokemon from Pokeballs or catch other Pokemon with them.
-# Trainer Overworld Mechanics
-Here's a list of actions performable by a Trainer outside of Combat:
-- Throw Pokeball (1 Action) - Pokeballs have different effects while trying to catch a Pokemon; throwing one must be done within 50ft, with any additional distance or obstacle lowering the Catch-Rate by 1 Category.

 # Pokeball Functions & Catch-Rates
 To catch a Pokemon, the Poke Ball must make contact with the Pokemon in some way either through rubbing off against them, bouncing off against them, or being pressed by them.